Taylor Swift and Kanye's infamous phone call has been leaked online

-The infamous phone conversation between Kanye West and Taylor Swift surrounding Kanye’s 2016 track ‘Famous’ has been leaked online – and it reveals that Swift was telling the truth about their hotly debated feud.
+The infamous phone conversation between Kanye West and Taylor Swift surrounding Kanye’s 2016 track ‘Famous’ has leaked online.

 - Read More: Taylor Swift wins Best Solo Act In The World award at NME Awards 2020: “I am inspired by all of you”

 West was criticised for a line referencing Swift in ‘Famous’, where he rapped: “I feel like me and Taylor might still have sex/Why?
 I made that bitch famous.”
 Speaking about the lyric at the time after the ensuing outrage the lyric caused, West said that Swift consented to the inclusion of the lyric in a phone call.
-Later, his wife Kim Kardashian released a video that seemingly appeared to support West.
+Later, his wife Kim Kardashian released a video that appeared to support West.

-However, a new, leaked video appears to disprove both her and West’s version of events and reveals that Swift did not consent to the line being used.
+However, a new video appears to show West seemingly told Swift a different line to the one that was eventually used in the song.

-In the latest video, Kanye tells Taylor the line’s lyrics will be: “To all my Southside n*****s that know me best.
+In the latest video, Kanye appears to tell Taylor the line’s lyrics will be: “To all my Southside n*****s that know me best.
 I feel like Taylor Swift might owe me sex.”
 Swift can then be heard laughing before saying: “That’s not mean!”

-Kanye later goes on to add: “If you felt it’s funny and cool and hip-hop and felt like just the ‘College Drop-Out’ and artist like ‘Ye’ that you love, then people will be way into it.”
-Taylor then adds: “I mean, I need to think about it…because it is absolutely crazy.”
+Kanye then goes on to add: “If you felt it’s funny and cool and hip-hop and felt like just the ‘College Drop-Out’ and artist like ‘Ye’ that you love, then people will be way into it.”
+Taylor responds: “I mean, I need to think about it…because it is absolutely crazy” before repeating that she needed time to think about the use of the line.

-In the video, Kanye does does not inform Taylor about the line he eventually used.
-NME has contacted Swift’s representatives for comment.
+Elsewhere in the video, West asks Swift to tweet out the song upon release and Taylor thanks West for checking the line with her.
+“I really appreciate you telling me about it, that’s really nice…you’d be surprised how many people just do things without like even asking or seeing if I was okay about it.”

-You can watch the video and see some of the reaction to the news below.
+West replied: “I just had a responsibility to you as a friend.
+That you for being so cool about it.”

 Basically, the whole phone call leaked, revealing Taylor Swift never consented to being called “that bitch.”